 Lexmark provides sustainable solutions through the entire product lifecycle - from sustainable design to efficient use to responsible reuse and recycling.

-Lexmark's product portfolio is designed to have minimal effects on the environment throughout the entire life, including manufacturing, distribution, use and end of life.
-Devices, services and solutions are thoughtfully engineered to last longer, save energy.
+Our product portfolio is designed to have minimal effects on the environment throughout its entire lifespan, including manufacturing, distribution, use and end of life.
+Devices, services and solutions are thoughtfully engineered to last longer and save energy.